WPTechInnovation/wpw-doc-dev/docs/hackathons.md

 In November, we're hosting our latest IoT and Payments hackathon, based on Worldpay Within.
 We're delighted to be hosting this in the beautiful Bucharest, Romania.
 More details will be coming soon.

 This time it's all about Worldpay Within on Raspberry Pis, with the theme focusing on smart home, smart cities and smart living.
 We've got some really exciting sponsors, which we will also be announcing soon.
-We've also got really awesome cash prizes for the 3 winning teams.
+We've also got awesome cash prizes for the 3 winning teams.

 You'll be able to register for the event soon.
 If you're super keen and want to hear further ahead of that time, email us at [innovation@worldpay.com](mailto:innovation@worldpay.com).